 Other honors include taking First Place in the Pasadena Showcase Competition, Gold Medal in the Young Texas Artists competition and Third Place in the Fischoff National Chamber Music Competition.
 Mr. Davies has a strong interest in contemporary music and

 Ensemble Modern’s Klangspuren Schwaz, Aspen Contemporary Ensemble, and Spoleto Festival USA.

 As a composer, his commissions include those from the Houston Grand Opera, Midic Winds, Eureka Ensemble, Webster Trio, and the Chicago Harp Quartet.
-Nick is the artistic director and founder of the Rossini Club, a chamber music organization based in Nantucket, Massachusetts, which is hosting its eighth season this year.
+Nick is the artistic director and founder of the Rossini Club, a chamber music organization based in Nantucket, Massachusetts, which is hosting its tenth season this year.